Jihadi John: Analysis of videos

-Officially the FBI and United States National Security Council confirmed that the James Foley video, which ended with footage of a beheaded corpse, was genuine.
+Officially the FBI and US National Security Council confirmed that the James Foley video, which ended with footage of a beheaded corpse, was genuine.
 David Cameron and the British Foreign Office also confirmed the authenticity of the video showing the death of David Haines.

-The videos were produced and distributed by Al Hayat Media Center, a media outlet of ISIS that was under the authority of the ISIS's official propaganda arm, the Al-Itisam Establishment for Media Production, that targeted specifically Western and non-Arabic speaking audiences.

 An unnamed forensics expert commissioned by The Times to look at the James Foley video said, "I think it has been staged.
 My feeling is that the murder may have happened after the camera was stopped."
 The Times concluded that "No one is questioning that the photojournalist James Foley was beheaded, but camera trickery and slick post-production techniques appear to have been used."
 Two unnamed video specialists in the International Business Times of Australia claimed that portions of the video appeared to be staged and edited.
 James Alvarez, a British-American hostage negotiator, also claimed the James Foley video was "expertly staged", with the use of two separate cameras and a clip-on microphone attached to Foley's orange jumpsuit.
 Jeff Smith, associate director of the CU Denver National Center for Media Forensics in the US, said "What's most interesting is that the actual beheading that takes place in the videos, both of them are staged."

 British analyst Eliot Higgins (Brown Moses) published photographic and video forensic evidence suggesting that the James Foley video was taken at a spot in the hills south of the Syrian city of Raqqa.

 Identification and manhunt

 Search for identity and early speculation

 "Jihadi John" became the subject of a manhunt by the FBI, MI5, and Scotland Yard.
 In his videos, "Jihadi John" concealed his identity by covering himself from head to toe in black, except for tan desert boots, with a mask that left only his eyes visible.
 Despite this, several facts about "Jihadi John" could be ascertained from both videos.
-He spoke with an apparent London or southern England accent and appeared to have a skin tone consistent with North African or South Asian descent.
+He spoke with an apparent London or southern England accent.
 In both videos, he was seen to sport a pistol in a leather shoulder holster under his left shoulder, typical of right-handed people, but his actions in the videos suggest he is left-handed.

 Other factors that could have led to his identification were his height, general physique, the pattern of veins on the back of his hands, his voice and clothes.
 A team of analysts might use the topography of the landscape in the video in an attempt to identify the location.
 On 24 August 2014, the British Ambassador to the United States, Sir Peter Westmacott, said that Britain was very close to identifying "Jihadi John" using sophisticated voice recognition technology, but when pressed, refused to disclose any other details.